MPL 40x15x6 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Applications in Technology: These magnets are often employed in various devices, such as sensors, stepper motors, or speakers, where a flat shape is important for their operation.
+Technology applications: These are often used in many devices, such as sensors, stepper motors, or speakers, where the flat shape is crucial for their operation.

-Design Flexibility: The disc shape of the magnets provides designers with greater flexibility in arranging them in constructions, which can be more difficult with magnets of other shapes.
+Design flexibility: The flat shape of the magnets permits creators greater flexibility in arranging them in devices, which can be more difficult with magnets of more complex shapes.

-Stability: In certain applications, the flat base of a disc magnet may provide better stability, reducing the risk of shifting or rotating.
-However, it's important to remember that the optimal shape of a magnet is dependent on the particular use and requirements.
-In some cases, other shapes, such as cylindrical or spherical, might be a better choice.
+Stability: In some applications, the flat base of the flat magnet can provide better stability, minimizing the risk of shifting or rotating.
+However, one should remember that the optimal shape of the magnet is dependent on the specific project and requirements.
+In some cases, other shapes, like cylindrical or spherical, are more appropriate.

 Product suggestions